-Here’s a random fact: Did you know there is actually no medical reason to wear a bra?
+Here’s a random fact: Did you know there is actually no common medical reason to wear a bra?

 I know it probably seems a bit strange for me to be saying this.
 After all, I am a lingerie blogger so I should be Team Bra 24/7, right?
 But I’ve been thinking about the whole bra/no-bra thing for awhile, and some of the language we have around bras (and the women who don’t wear bras) kind of bothers me.